ganadurai/apigee-eventarc-workflow/README.md

     --role "roles/logging.logWriter"
     ```

-1. Create Workflow yaml.<br/>
+1. Create Workflow yaml<br/>
-   In the below code snitppet, replace "\<endpoint-to-post-data\>" with a valid url that can take in the event payload
+   In the below code snippet, replace "\<endpoint-to-post-data\>" with a valid url that can take in the event payload

     ```bash
     cat <<EOF > workflow.yaml